-The heritage-listed reserve boasts 72 hectares of coastal paradise surrounded by extensive aquatic habitats teeming with marine life, including weedy sea dragons, eastern blue devils, blue gropers, bull stingrays and giant cuttlefish.
-You may even be lucky and see a grey nurse shark or two.
+The Heritage-listed Bass Point Reserve features 72 hectares of spectacular coast surrounded by aquatic habitats teeming with marine life.
+Divers and snorkellers might see weedy sea dragons, eastern blue devils, blue gropers, bull stingrays and giant cuttlefish.
+There may even be a grey nurse shark or two.

-There are six shipwrecks off the coast, the first dating back to 1879.
-A World War II oil tanker called the SS Cities Service Boston ran aground here on 16 May 1943 and some of its engine and boilers can still be seen on the sea floor.
+It is not just fish you can see with six shipwrecks off the coast, the first dating back to 1879.
+There is even a World War II oil tanker in the depths.
+The SS Cities Service Boston ran aground here in 1943 and some of its engine and boilers can still be seen on the sea floor.

 - The Gutter: one of the most popular dive spots and good in all weather, making it suitable for divers of all levels.
-Also a great location for night dive.
+Also a great location for night dives.

 - Blue Devil Cave: renowned for sightings of the Sydney Pygmy Pipehorse, the eastern blue devilfish and, at times, wobbegong carpet sharks.

 - The Gravel Loader: great viewing of large quantities of fish including giant cuttlefish and blue gropers.

 - The Arch and the Hole in the Wall: home to slipper lobsters, boxfish, moray eels and the blue kneed sea spider, which is unique to the South Coast.